I thought it would be fun to see where smart home systems were today and see what a day could look like with existing home automation technology.

 Rise and Shine

 Before you even wake up, your coffee maker comes on and starts brewing a cup for you (not impressed yet?).
-Your smart thermostat brings the house to a comfortable temperature (1) so that it’s not so chilly getting out from under the covers.
+Your Z-Wave thermostat brings the house to a comfortable temperature (1) so that it’s not so chilly getting out from under the covers.
 Then, your bedside lamp ramps up the light from yellow to blue to simulate a sunrise and wake you up gently.

 Tell me that’s not better than an obnoxious alarm clock!